RyanBalshaw/spectrally-regularised-LVMs/README.md

-# Spectrally constrained linear transformations
+# Spectrally constrained LVMs

 ![GitHub](https://img.shields.io/github/license/RyanBalshaw/spectrally-constrained-LVMs)
 ![GitHub issues](https://img.shields.io/github/issues-raw/RyanBalshaw/spectrally-constrained-LVMs)
 ![PyPI](https://img.shields.io/pypi/v/spectrally-constrained-lvms)

-A repository for all code for sICA.
+A repository for all code for the package.
 This is the first setup of this project.

 The package can be installed using [pip](https://pypi.org/project/pip/):